Scripting interceptors

 3. Set up a scripting interceptor for a Service Provider

-Open the Service Provider and configure as below:
+Open the Service Provider (Application) and configure it as follows:

 - Intercept login flow: Set to Yes.